IBM is Telling Remote Workers To Get Back in the Office Or Leave

 Revenue's down, so they want to increase expenses too?
 I don't get it.

-Re:Doesn't make money sense (Score:4, Insightful)
+Re:Doesn't make money sense (Score:5, Insightful)

 It's a stealth layoff.
 They are betting that a good number of the remote employees will be unwilling to relocate, and quit.
 But if enough of them do actually come to the offices, then there will be another round of layoffs in the near future.